oSumAtrIX/dinkleberg/README.md

 The bot needs the following gateway intents to operate.

-`GUILD_PRESENCES`
+- `GUILD_PRESENCES`

-`GUILD_MEMBERS`
+- `GUILD_MEMBERS`

 ## Environment variables

 To use this project you will need to set the following environment key with your discord token as the value:

-`DISCORD_TOKEN`
+- `DISCORD_TOKEN`

 ## Settings

 A default `settings.json` file will be generated when running the program at the first time.

-On big discord servers (+999 members), it is recommended to use the official API since more rate-limiting applies to the widget endpoint.
+- On big discord servers (+999 members), it is recommended to use the official API since more rate-limiting applies to the widget endpoint.
 On the other hand, the official discord API is way less reliable and may cause more false detections, so it is recommended to use the widget as much as possible.
 For that, widgets must be enabled in the targets discord server settings under `Server Settings > Widget > Enable server widget`.

-Set `use_widget` in the `settings.json` to false to use the discord bot API endpoint instead.
+- Set `use_widget` in the `settings.json` to false to use the discord bot API endpoint instead.

-Adding user ids to `include_only` list, separated by a comma, will only track those users.
+- Adding user ids to `include_only` list, separated by a comma, will only track those users.
 Leaving it empty as-is will track all users in the targeted guild.
 Filtering helps with rate limiting and false detection a lot and should be considered to be used.

+- Increase the `sleep_timer` if discord is too slow to update changes on the member count.

 ## Usage/ Examples